qiz-li/lovelace-soft-ui/README.md

                 - color: var(--primary-text-color)
             tap_action:
               action: navigate
+# This is the tab that the first button redirets to
+# Change this to the tab you want the button to rediret to
               navigation_path: /lovelace/lights
             type: 'custom:button-card'
           - cards:
               - content: |
+# This is the text beside the first button
+# Change this to what you want it to say
                   # Lights
                 style: |
                   ha-card {